The following outlines the process an individual must go through in becoming a Class A Member of the PGA of Canada.

-Candidates for Membership who choose to complete the GMIC diploma to fulfil their formal education requirement will be given credit for the Food and Beverate and Retail Management courses upon their completion of the PGA of Canada modules and will be required to complete 8 of the 10 GMIC courses.
-If a CFM has completed the GMIC onlilne diploma before entering the PACE Program, they will receive accreditation for the Food & Beverage and Retail Management modules.
+Candidates for Membership who choose to complete the GMIC diploma to fulfill their formal education requirement will be given credit for the Food and Beverage and Retail Management courses upon their completion of the PGA of Canada modules and will be required to complete 8 of the 10 GMIC courses.
+If a CFM has completed the GMIC online diploma before entering the PACE Program, they will receive accreditation for the Food & Beverage and Retail Management modules.

 National Coaching Certification Program

 All Candidates for Membership must obtain ’Certified’ status in Instructor of Beginner Golfers and Instructor of Intermediate Golfers contexts in order to become a Class A Member.

 Instructor Beginner >>> IB ‘Trained’ >>> IB ‘Certified’

 It is compulsory for all Candidates to obtain Instructor Beginner ’Trained’ status by September 30th of the following year that they become a Candidate for Membership.
 Failure to do so will result in their Candidacy for Membership being terminated.

 Instructor Intermediate >>> II ‘Trained’ >>> II ‘Certified’

 Additionally, it is compulsory that a Candidate for Membership obtains their Instructor Intermediate ’Trained’ status by September 30th two years after they become a Candidate for Membership or their Candidacy for Membership will be terminated.